Edmonton Oilers Rumored to Have Interest in Mike Green

 Green has a modified no-trade clause so there’s some control on his part.
 With just 11 points in 48 games, he is one of many Red Wings having a disaster of a season, but greener pastures could bring better production.
 He’s still a strong puck-mover who could thrive in a support role on a good team where he’d be surrounded by better talent.
 At the very least, he’d be an upgrade to many second PP units.

-So, if Green was interested in leaving Detroit, more specifically, permitting a trade to Edmonton, there’s a few things to consider.
+That meant, if Green was interested in leaving Detroit, more specifically, permitting a trade to Edmonton, there’s were a few things to consider.

 The Oilers a Fit?